 3. Go to Megalochori, in mainland Santorini which has no steps, easy parking, and still a caldera view, but you would need a car to get around.
 Stay at the Grand View – Megalochori Santorini

-4. Read here some of the most enjoyable things you to do in Santorini.
+4. Read here some of the most enjoyable things to do in Santorini.

 Suggested Gear to Use during your visit to Greece